 Invalid model format

-Using macOS 10.12 Sierra with a non-default locales (e.g. French), you might get the following error:
+Using macOS 10.12 Sierra or higher with a non-default locales (e.g. French), you might get the following error:

 error: invalid model format